GLOBAL MARKETS-Shares, euro numbed by Greek drama

 By Marc Jones

-Friday to what has been their best week since April, as yet
+what looks set to be their best week since April on Friday as

 There was little sign of panic however.
 MSCI's all-world